PriyaBhatt13/Daily-Notes/24-9/README.md

 Babel 7 will not automatically add "use strict" at the top of commonjs Module so in order to avoid this either use transform-strict-mode plugin or add "use strict" manually in each file.

+There are 2 types of plugins
+1. Transform plugin
+2. Syntax plugins

+1. Transform Plugins apply transformation to your code

+2. Syntax plugins allow babel to parse only specific type of syntax

+transformation plugin automatically enable syntax plugins

+Plugin ordering

+plugins run before presets
+plugins ordering is first to last preset ordering is reversed

+Creating preset is as simple as return array of plugins

+preset can contain other presets and plugins with options